JJBannister/StatisticalLearningGroup/README.md

 ### Meetings
-We are planning to meet wednesday at noon beginning April 3.
+We are planning to meet every second wednesday at noon beginning April 3.
 Lunch will be provided (hopefully).

 ### Course Outline